Amazon

 Solutions

 Seamless experience — Users encounter Amazon across multiple touchpoints.
 If an email promised something, the Prime app needed to deliver on that same experience.
-This consistency drove higher engagement and reduced user friction.
+This consistency drives higher engagement and reduces user friction.

 Invisible Modularity — Layered in motion design and refined micro-interactions within the modular system and using reusable components to scale without sacrifice.